 It had been high on my bucket list, so having recently spent two weeks travelling through Turkey, I made sure to spend 2 days at Pamukkale.

 In this post I’ve detailed how to visit Pamukkale, covering how to get there, where to stay, getting around the area and all of my top tips for visiting Pamukkale without the crowds.
 So read on and starting planning your trip to Pamukkale.

 How to visit Pamukkale – Essential things to know

 What is Pamukkale?

-Pamukkale, meaning “cotton castle” in Turkish, literally looks like.. well a cotton castle.
-Formed by a carbonate mineral left by the flowing water, Pamukkale is a series of terraced pools resting into the hillside.
-Although it seems people don’t seem to be completely certain as to how Pamukkale was actually created however.
+Pamukkale, meaning “cotton castle” in Turkish, literally looks like.. well, a cotton castle.
+Formed by a carbonate mineral left by the flowing water, Pamukkale is a series of white travertine terraced pools nestled into the hillside.
+People don’t seem to be completely certain as to how Pamukkale was actually created however.

 Where is Pamukkale?

 Pamukkale is located in South West Turkey, approximately 20km from the major town of Denizli.